Age Related Macular Degeneration

 How is Age-Related Macular Degeneration Diagnosed?

-There are many different tests that can be used to diagnosed AMD by an optometrist or optician who will usually perform several of the following diagnostic tests:
+There are many different tests that can be used to diagnosed AMD by an optometrist who will usually perform several of the following diagnostic tests:

 - Autofluorescence - this is a technique that is used to measure the geographic atrophy of the retina in patients with dry AMD.